rkitover/android-tablet-setup-guide/README.md

 ```
 .

-This will disable the Samsung keyboards allowing External Keyboard Helper Pro to work, as well as the incredibly annoying game optimizer extension.
+This will disable the Samsung keyboards allowing External Keyboard Helper Pro to work, as well as disabling the incredibly annoying game optimizer extension.

 You will need to install your favorite touch keyboard to replace the Samsung touch keyboard, such as Swiftkey.
+There is currently no good solution for automatically disabling an on-screen keyboard when a physical keyboard is connected, so you will have to manually switch your default keyboard from External Keyboard Helper Pro to your keyboard when using the tablet as a tablet and back in `Settings -> General Management -> Keyboard List and Default -> Default Keyboard`.

 ##### Other Vendor Tablets